Behavioral Health and Mental Well-Being

-- Normalization and understanding of behavioral/mental health as a component of whole-person health.
+- Normalization and understanding of behavioral health as a component of whole-person health;

-- People learn to recognize signs and symptoms of mental health and illness.
+- People recognize signs and symptoms of behavioral health and illness;

-- People know how to get help and are willing to reach out.
+- People know how and are willing to access help;

 - People contribute to others’ well-being.